An interior proximal gradient method for nonconvex optimization

-To ensure the reproducibility of the numerical results presented in this paper, our implementation adheres to the steps detailed in \cref{alg:IP,alg:FB}, without introducing any safeguards such as tolerances to mitigate the effects of machine precision.
+To ensure the reproducibility of the numerical results presented in this paper, our implementation adheres to the steps detailed in \cref{alg:IP,alg:FB}, incorporating the practical mechanisms just delineated, but without introducing any safeguards such as tolerances to mitigate the effects of machine precision.
 Furthermore, the source code of our implementation has been made available on Zenodo at \href{https://doi.org/\TheCodeZenodoDOI}{\textsc{doi}: \TheCodeZenodoDOI}.